Lincoln Trail State Park (US-1007)

 # Dayton Aviation Heritage National Historical Park (US-0732)

 The “Dayton Aviation Heritage National Historical Park” is a group of parks in the Dayton area.
 One of the parks, the Carillon Historical Park, may not qualify for Parks on the Air because it seems to be managed by a local group and not a state or federal agency.
 I’ve been to Carillon Park a number of times but can’t remember having been to any of the other parks despite growing up in the area.
 The Wright-Dunbar Interpretive Center and Wright Cycle Shop are next door to each other and don’t offer a lot of space to activate from.
-There’s a small patch of grass between the two buildings that has a few benches under some trees, but I would check with the park office before using that area, it can get pretty busy with tours.
+There’s a small patch of grass between the two buildings that has a few benches under some trees, but I would check with the park office before using that area, it can get pretty busy with visitors.
 The Paul Laurence Dunbar House is another option with limited yard space but, I would also check with the park staff about a place that would be out of people’s way.
 Regardless, those locations are constrianed between lots of buildings and may not offer the best environment for getting a good signal out.
 The Huffman Prairie Flying Field and the Huffman Prairie Interpretive Center, on the other hand, offer more open spaces and have a similarly interesting connection to the Wright brothers.

-The flying field is just that, an open field with no amenities.
+The Huffman Prairie Flying Field is just that, an open field with no amenities.
 In the center of the field there’s an open garage and I believe there’s also some kind of observation platform under the trees near the parking lot.
 White flags mark the edges of the original field and the park is very close to the Wright-Patterson Air Force Base runways, so setting up facing north may give you a good view of some military aircraft operations.
-The road leading to the field was closed during the week I was in town so we opted to visit the Huffman Prairie Interpretive Center instead.
+The road leading to the field was closed during the week I was in town so my Dad and I opted to visit the Huffman Prairie Interpretive Center instead.

-The interpretive center is also very close to the base; they share a fence and the road leading up to the park entrance also leads to a gate for the base.
+The interpretive center and the associated park is also very close to the base; they share a fence and the road leading up to the park entrance also leads to a gate for the base.
 My dad and I arrived around 10 a.m. on a Friday to a locked gate with a sign that said the “Wright Memorial” was open from 8 a.m. to 8 p.m.
 Confused, I called the phone number listed on the website and spoke with a park employee who said the interpretive center is only open on Wednesdays and Thursdays but that she would send a guard out to open the gates to the park itself.
 About 15 minutes later an officer showed up and opened the gate for us.

 For more info check out WD8RIF’s post about activating the site, along with this QRPer post.
 K4SWL also has a video of his activation at the interpretive center.